Mesabloo/nihil/README.md

 In the beginning, I was willing to make an esoteric language, poorly designed, but functional.

-Beginning with some C++, I built my own parser combinators library, an old crappy one, which in the end wasn't working that well, because of some strange things I am still not able to really understand.
+Beginning with some C++, I built my own parser combinators library, an old crappy one, which in the end wasn't working that well, because of some strange things I am still unable to really understand.

-[@felko](https://github.com/felko) introduced me to Haskell, and I wanted to give it a try since many months.
+[@felko](https://github.com/felko) introduced me to Haskell, and I wanted to give it a try for many months.
 That was the perfect time to do so, and so did I restart everything, but this time in Haskell.
 This led me here, to what I currently have right now, a fully functional basic compiler, mostly written by myself (except the kind checker, see [this pull request](https://github.com/Mesabloo/blob/pull/1)).

 ##  4. <a name='Roadmap'></a>Roadmap